Gloucester City Cycling Club

 5.1 Applicants for membership must have their application supported by two-thirds of the General Committee before being accepted.

 - Subscriptions of new members must be accompanied by a completed Application for Membership.
-Members elected after 1st August shall not be liable to pay a further subscription until after 1st September of the following year.

 - Subscription fee changes will be proposed by the General Committee and shall be confirmed at the AGM.